sign-language-translator/sign-language-translator/README.md

     2. Sign Feature Synthesis
          - Condition a pose sequence generation model on a pre-trained text encoder (e.g., fine-tuned decoder of a multilingual T5) to output pose vectors instead of text tokens.
 This solves challenges related to unknown synonyms or hard-to-tokenize/process words or phrases.

-3. `Preprocessing Utilities`
+3. `Language Processing Utilities`
-    1. Pose Extraction
+    1. Sign Processing
-        - Mediapipe 3D world coordinates
+        - 3D world landmarks extraction with Mediapipe.
-        - Pose Visualization to aid in analysis and understanding.
+        - Pose Visualization with matplotlib and moviepy.
+        - Pose transformations (data augmentation) with scipy.
-    2. Text normalization
+    2. Text Processing
         - Normalize text input by substituting unknown characters/spellings with supported words.
         - Disambiguate ambiguous words to ensure accurate translation.
+        - Tokenize text (word & sentence level).
+        - Classify tokens and mark them with Tags.

 4. `Data Collection and Creation`
     - Capture variations in signs in a scalable and diversity accommodating way and enable advancing sign language standardization efforts.